Computed fields

 Definition

-A computed field is a dynamic field defined in the schema, linked to a script that is triggered for each new user activity or profile update and performs a daily computation of a function's result.
+A computed field is a dynamic field defined in the schema, linked to a script that is triggered for each new user activity or profile update and performs a computation of a function's result on a regular basis.
 It is used when the desired outcome cannot be achieved with existing directives or to simplify an OTQL query by replacing multiple directives with a single field.

 Retrieve the most recent event (e.g. last visit, last transaction, etc.)